Testing of automated vehicles on public roads

 Back on August, 2016, a general legal framework to allow experimentation with automated vehicles in real traffic conditions was adopted in Austria.
 This was possible due the 33 Amendment to the Motor Vehicle Act.
 Based on this amendment, the BMK issued the “Automated Driving Regulation (AutomatFahrV)”, which specifies the conditions under which tests of automated vehicles on public roads can take place.

-The 1st amendment to the Automated Driving Regulation (AutomatFahrV) of the BMK came into force in March 2019.
+The first amendment to the Automated Driving Regulation (AutomatFahrV) of the BMK came into force in March 2019.
 A legal basis was created within the scope of the amendment to ensure that permitted driver assistance systems, specifically the parking aid and the motorway assistant, can be used on roads carrying public traffic in Austria without the driver always having to have a hand on the steering wheel.
-Furthermore, an acceleration of the procedure during test runs relating to the 2nd section on the secondary road network and an expansion of the scope of testing for self-propelled military vehicles for the Ministry of Defence were also included within the scope of the amendment.

 Within the scope of AutomatFahrV, a differentiation must now be made between test runs for research institutes and vehicle manufacturers on the one hand and the regular use of driver assistance systems that are already permitted and are in series production (parking aid and motorway assistant) on the other.